ZhengYongTong/EDM_code_public/Readme.txt

     International Journal of Heat and Mass Transfer 126 (2018) 1111–1119 ----- non-linear steady and transient heat transfer problems

 How to generate EDM.exe by the source codes?
-    If using Intel OneAPI or IVF, to compile the codes into a executable program named EDM.exe, one can use the following compile command:
+    If using Intel OneAPI or IVF, to compile the codes into an executable program named EDM.exe, one can use the following compile command:
     IFORT /Qmkl:parallel /exe:EDM.exe *.F *.f90
     If compiling them in IDE of MVS, one still need to choose 'Use Intel Math Kernel Library' in 'Property' (not to be 'No').